5:15 (Bridgit Mendler song): Chart performance

 For the week ending October 27, 2012, the album version of "5:15" debuted at number 65 on the South Korean International Singles Chart, making it Mendler's fifth song to chart in the country.

 Live performances

 On October 26, 2012 Mendler performed the acoustic version on her official Vevo account for the special VEVO Lift.
 She also performed the song on Good Morning America on November 14, 2012.
 On January 31, 2013, Mendler performed the song on a Yahoo!
 Music web show.
 On April 23, she performed the song in the United Kingdom on MTV Live.
 She also sang a piece of the song on MTV Push.
 On July 31, the Grammy Academy released a video of "5:15" in an exclusive intimate performance for 'Grammy HQ' with "Hurricane", "Ready or Not" and an interview.

-She also has performed "5:15" on all dates of her tours, Live in Concert and Summer Tour.
+She has performed "5:15" on all dates of her tours, Live in Concert and Summer Tour.